Irish Setter Outlet Scam: How It Works

 Rest assured, this is nothing but a typical scam from the big list of fake clothing websites.
 Let’s take a look at how fraud works.

-Scammers create replicas of the well-known sites and claim to sell the same products.
+Scammers create replicas of well-known sites and claim to sell the same products.
 It is the case of the Irish Setter Outlet page.
 As you can expect, the boots’ prices are much lower, which makes victims purchase non-existent items.
 Interestingly, crooks DO send products to the buyers, but not the ones that they purchase.

 Most of the complaints online refer to the fact that the victims receive different clothing items.
 For example, several victims received a pair of sunglasses, although they might have ordered three pairs of Irish Setter boots.
 Other items may include cheap earrings, socks, and hats.